Garg-Mayank/Sudoku/README.md

 # Sudoku
-A python program that generates a Solves a Sudoku as well as generate a new Sudoku .
+A python program that Solves a Sudoku as well as generate a new Sudoku .

+To run in Windows:
+>  `python main.py`

+To run in Unix based:
+> `python3 main.py`